endulum/groves-api/README.md

 This endpoint accepts query parameters:

 - `sort`: sorts by follower count (`=followers`), post count (`=posts`), or latest activity (`=activity`) descending.
-- `name`: filters for any communities whose `urlName` or `canonicalName` includes the string provided.
+- `name`: filters for any Communities whose `urlName` or `canonicalName` includes the string provided.
 - `take`: how many results to show at once.
 By default, 15 results are shown.

 This endpoint uses cursor-based pagination.
 A cursor "id" is passed into a `before` or `after` query parameter when visiting a previous or next page, respectively.
 Under `links`, this endpoint lists a "next" or "previous" page endpoint if present.

-> `POST /communities` <sub>protected</sub>
+`POST /communities` :key:

-Creates a new community in the database, with the authenticated user automatically given admin privileges over the community.
+Creates a new Community, with the authenticated user automatically given admin privileges over the Community.

 - `urlName`: Required.
 Must be between 2 and 32 characters in length.
 Can only consist of lowercase letters and numbers.
-There must not exist another community in the database with the provided `urlName`.
+There must not exist another Community in the database with the provided `urlName`.
 - `canonicalName`: Required.
 Must be between 2 and 32 characters in length.
 - `description`: Not required.
 Cannot exceed 200 characters in length.

-> `GET /community/:communityNameOrId`
+`GET /community/:community` :eye:

-Returns the identity of the community identified by `:communityNameOrId`, if a community exists with an `id` or `urlName` matching the value of this parameter.
-If the identified community has a status of `HIDDEN`, there must be an authenticated user, and the user must have admin privileges over this community.
+Returns the identity of the Community identified by the `:community` parameter, if there exists such a Community with an `id` or `urlName` matching this parameter.

 ```js
 {